 If you are building an enclosure for a pet that you have raised and who now is spraying everything in sight, the best option for the cat is the indoor / outdoor type.
 In these, the cats should have an inside room that can be bleached daily, and is air conditioned and most of all provides constant contact between the cats and the family.
 They should have a doggie door to the outside yard.
 Their play yard should be at least 1200 square feet.
 The fencing should be twelve feet tall and made of six gauge chain welded cattle panels and completely roofed.

-In these yards should be kiddie toys including wading pools, plastic forts, igloos, balls and safe shrubbery.
-Obviously, none of these plastic items are to be left unattended with the great cats.
+In these yards should be kiddie toys including wading pools, forts, balls and safe shrubbery.
 Except for the shrubbery everything else must be cleaned and disinfected regularly (like daily).
 A pool is great fun but a lot of work.
 It MUST be changed daily.
 Even the dirt will need “cleaning” and by this I mean that you will need to walk the yard daily and pick up feces, and on occasion you may need to lock the cats in the house for a few days and dust the yard with lime.
 Don’t return the cats to the dusted yard until after it has been washed off of the grass and leaves and into the soil.

 We used to treat the cat yards twice a month for fleas, alternating between Bio-Halt Flea Nematodes and Sevin Dust 10 percent.
 Since our cats have been on Advantage this has not been necessary.
 See the chapter on Fleas for more details.
 We don’t mow the yard very often because the cats seem to really enjoy the jungle effect.
 Your neighbors may not share your appreciation of a Congo styled lawn scape, and this is something to consider.
 Keeping your neighbors happy can be what keeps you happy and this usually requires that they not be able to see, hear or smell your cats.
 In most cases you will be better off if they don’t even know about your cats.
 Having them for the purpose of showing off to your friends will probably mean that you will be asked to move or euthanize the pet one day.

-Our Leopards have pens that are more than 1200 square feet per cat and twelve to 16 feet tall with a roof.
+Our Leopards have pens that are more than 1200 square feet per cat (most are 2400+ ) and twelve to 16 feet tall with a roof.
 They are built around trees so that the cats can get up into the lower branches.
 Their concrete den, which is eight feet by twelve feet, by 2 feet high and is covered with concrete to look like rock and earth for insulation so that they look like hills in each cage.
+The leopards have a 4,000+ sf area for their “vacations” and each of the leopards are rotated through this extensive area several times a year.

 We were fortunate enough to fall into a once in a lifetime deal in which we were able to purchase thirty three acres of concrete platforms.
 These platforms stand two feet off the ground on their own legs and come in eight foot, ten foot and twelve foot widths.
 They are all eight feet long and can be stacked side by side.
 These would not be cost efficient to build, but many people pour concrete slabs on the ground with a slope to the outside and a gutter to guide waste water to a septic system.